lextm/jekyll-theme-chirpy/_posts/2015-12-26-jexus-web-server-and-asp-net-cross-platform.md

 Mono has been an active open source project for more than a decade, which follows Microsoft .NET Framework.
 Miguel de Icaza has been leading it still, who became famous when he led the Gnome project.
 Miguel fell in love with C# and .NET when Microsoft announced it in 2000, and was eager to port such technologies to Linux.
 Now Mono receives support from both Xamarin and Microsoft.

-Mono is more compatible with .NET Framework, differently from .NET Core’s approach.
+Mono is more compatible with .NET Framework, differently from .NET Core's approach.
 After Microsoft released the reference code of .NET Framework in Nov 2014 under MIT license, Mono started to integrate the source files.
 More than 600 classes have now been shared between Mono and .NET Framework, and achieved better compatibility.
 Mono continues to use its own C# compiler (due to a few problems in Roslyn) and CLR implementation, with its own AOT approach and C# Shell.
 Application frameworks such as WinForms and WebForms are supported by Mono, as well as MVC 5/Web API 2/SignalR 2, which Microsoft ASP.NET team releases earlier.

 On the solid foundation of Mono and Linux, Microsoft C# MVP Bing Liu decided to write his own web server since 2008, named Jexus.
 It grows steadily and gradually draws attention from other developers.
 Its 5.8.0 was released a few days ago.
-Jexus is written primarily in C#, and hooks to Linux kernel’s epoll API.
+Jexus is written primarily in C#, and hooks to Linux kernel's epoll API.
 This choice gets rid of libraries such as libuv, so it achieves better performance.
 Currently all major Linux distributions and FreeBSD are the supported platforms.

 Video 1: [Install Jexus on Ubuntu Server](http://v.youku.com/v_show/id_XMTQyMTA1OTA1Ng==.html)